jayathungek/acoustic-locator/readme.md

 The base serves two functions: it supports the device as well as houses the Raspberry Pi, along with the locator interface board.
 The design allows the Raspberry Pi to be connected to a PC/laptop without opening the base.
 The pan/tilt gimbal aids the movement of the device.
 It is capable of 180° rotation around the vertical axis as well as 100° up and down.
 The gimbal is mounts on top of the base as well as holding the head.

 The head – a 3D printed part – clicks in place on top of the gimbal.
 The part is designed to secure the microphones in their respective places.
-The PCB just slides intro the head, thus not screws are required to hold the electronics on the gimbal.
+The PCB just slides intro the head, thus no screws are required to hold the electronics on the gimbal.

 ## Codework